Some experiences do more than hurt. They change what feels true, what feels possible, and what feels important going forward.

 The GROWTH Journey

-You’ll explore the science of wellbeing and posttraumatic growth, and we’ll take the first steps on your journey to greater wellbeing, resilience and transformation.
+You’ll explore the science of wellbeing and posttraumatic growth and take the first steps on your journey to greater wellbeing, resilience and transformation.
 You’ll prepare a journal to reflect and reinforce what you learn about yourself and complete foundational reflections to guide your practice and vision.

 Generate Good Feelings and Experiences

 You’ll examine the role of emotional intelligence, positive emotions and pleasant experiences in times of distress.
-You’ll engage in exercises to intentionally cultivate good feelings and experiences because you’re worthy of feeling good and because feeling good helps us see more clearly and build momentum to achieve our goals.
+You’ll engage in exercises to intentionally cultivate good feelings and experiences because you’re worthy of feeling good and because feeling good can help you see more clearly and build momentum for healing and change.

 Envision a Good Future

-You’ll explore the concepts of optimism and hope to understand how envisioning a good future can guide our present thinking and actions to make growth more likely and prepare us to face adversity in the future.
+You’ll explore the concepts of optimism and hope to understand how envisioning a good future can guide your present thinking and actions.
+Optimism and hope make growth more likely and remind you that positive things can happen even though you're going through something that might seem impossibly difficult.

 See the Good in Yourself and Others

-You’ll learn about the VIA inventory of character strengths and virtues to understand and reflect on the best qualities of humanity.
+You’ll learn about character strengths to understand and reflect on the best qualities in yourself and the people around you.
 You’ll practice using your strengths to make resilience and growth feel natural while looking to the strengths of others for inspiration and connection.

 See More Good in the World

-You’ll explore how our assumptions about the world and our place in it can be shaped by trauma and hardship and practice strategies for intentionally cultivating awareness of what’s good in the world for wellbeing, growth, and resilience.
+You’ll explore how your assumptions about the world and your place in it may have been shaped by trauma and hardship and practice strategies for intentionally cultivating awareness of what’s good in the world.
+Having a balanced view of the world supports wellbeing, growth, and resilience.

 Grow in Wise Responding